robcarver17/pysystemtrade/CONTRIBUTING.md

 - Unless there is a single parameter, passed parameters should be explicit.
 - Type hints should be used, with Unions if required `from typing import Union` and Lists / Dicts ...`from typing import List, Dict`
+- Verbose doc strings specifying all the parameters are no longer required (superseded by type hints)

 ### Naming conventions